chemalot/chemalot/README.md

  Compiling
 ------------------

-Note: there is no need to compile the chemalot package as it already include a compiled jar file.
-This description is for developers wjo whish to make changes to the code.

 In order to compile this package you must have the **oechem Java toolkit** installed as described under "Installation on LINUX".